jgeumlek/WiimoteGlue/README.md

 ##Known Issues

 * Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode. (e.g. Player 1 with just a wiimote and player 2 with wiimote/nunchuk will have different control mappings.
 If Player 1 inserts a nunchuk, they will share the wiimote/nunchuk control mapping.)
+* Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
+Unplugging them and re-inserting generally fixes this.
+* Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Number of virtual gamepads is hard-coded to 4.
 * Any wiimotes connected before starting WiimoteGlue will be ignored.
 * Currently single-threaded to handle all input events across all controllers.
 May introduce latency?
 Most shared data is written only by the command interface; it is only read elsewhere.
 The real trouble points are adding/deleting entries of the devicelist and keeping track of STDIN commands versus commands from a file.